Yeison2025/HoyoverseAutoLoginBonus/README.md

 # HoyoverseAutoLoginBonus
-The repository can automate claiming hoyoverse login bonus
+The repository can automate claiming of the hoyoverse login bonus.
+It can claim the daily login bonus of Honkai Star Rail and Genshin Impact.

 # Usage
 ```